cj-mills/christianjmills/_posts/2021-3-21-How-to-Flip-an-Image-With-a-Compute-Shader.md

 ## Test it Out

-We'll need some test images to try out the `ImageCropper`.
+We'll need a test image to try out the `ImageFlipper`.
 You can use your own or download the one I used for this tutorial.

 * [Test Image](https://drive.google.com/file/d/18_e6CpvsZcGuym66bGXsioAPEB0We8zV/view?usp=sharing)